NSAPH-Projects/heat-alerts_RL/README.md

 # Heat Alerts Sequential Decision Making

 This is code for investigating applicability of reinforcement learning (RL) to environmental health, specifically issuance of heat alerts in the United States.
+The associated paper can be found [here](https://arxiv.org/abs/2312.14196).
 Additional information on the observational dataset we use can be found at the end of this document.

 ### Installing the conda environment:
 ```